renovatebot/renovate/docs/usage/key-concepts/pull-requests.md

 ### Why we have immortal PRs

-First off, we don't have immortal PRs for some philosophical reason like: "don't ignore this update, it's good for you!".
+First off, we do not have immortal PRs for some philosophical reason like: "do not ignore this update, it's good for you!".
-We have no good way to ignore some PRs after they're closed.
+We have no good way to ignore some PRs after they are closed.

 #### Branch name and PR title are cache keys